 The latest results are in the Sep.
 2019 update and in the Sep.
 2019 Progress Report.
 Stages in the development of the DNA project can be seen in the earlier updates still available under this DNA tab.
 The first results are shown below.

 - A haplogroup has been identified that includes most the known NE Scotland Lobbans; it has been named R-JFS0275 within R1b-U198.
 Details below.

 - Two individuals’ Y-DNA signatures do not match the R-JFS0275 group, nor each other.
 These likely represent two additional origins.
-One, in Logan Project “Limb 3,” may be from the Inverness/Black Isle Lobans.
+One may be from the Inverness/Black Isle Lobans.
 The other, in haplogroup BY93324 (diagram below), has ancient links to Rogaland Province of Norway (Vikings?).
 Further analysis of these samples will be pursued with their relevant DNA study groups, and we need more samples.
-But it looks like hypothesis 1 (one haplotype for all the NE Lobbans) is not supported.
-See Dec.
-2018 update.

 - There is no relation whatsoever between the MacLennans and the NE Scotland Lobbans.
 The MacLennans have a broad variety of haplogroups (so not all related to each other since Clan times), but all are very far from R1b-U198.
 The question of whether or not the Inverness Lobbans are related to the MacLennans remains open.

 Age of Major Branches in R1b-U106 per Dr Iain McDonald’s analysis. (source):

 Z18 = about 2200 BC

 L48 = about 2600 BC

 Page by Chris S. Lobban, posted 12 July 2018, updated 15 Sep.
 2019.